lukemt/obsidian-always-new-tab-opener/README.md

 but if it's in canvas & selected it THINKS its open. fixed it partially; if note already open in another tab it'll now switch to it proper but open a new tab. also if there's an empty tab available it won't pick it.
-# ToDo:
-- [ ] automated testing
-- [ ] test mobile
-- [ ] add basic gif to readme showing what plugin does
-  - if works, update manifest.json 'isDesktopOnly'
-- [ ] add to community plugins (iff automated testing & all issues done)
-- [ ] beautify the settings page

 # Notes